Azure/azure-sdk/_posts/2020-08-29-connection-pool.md

-# Azure SDK and Connection Polling
+# Azure SDK and Connection Pooling

 To build a scalable applications it's important to understand how your downlevel dependencies scale and what limitations you can hit.